site-prism/site_prism/README.md

 1. The `BasePage` validation will wait for the loading message to disappear.
 2. The `FooPage` validation will wait for the `form` element to be present.
 3. The `FooPage` validation will wait for the `some_other_element` element to be present.

-**NB:** `SitePrism::Page` **used to** include a default load validation on `page.displayed?` however for v3 this has been removed.
-It is therefore necessary to re-define this if you want to retain the behaviour from site_prism v2.
-See [UPGRADING.md](https://github.com/site-prism/site_prism/blob/main/UPGRADING.md#default-load-validations) for more info on this.

 ## Using Capybara Query Options